benhammondmusic/blog/cknqkb2110y09kos1hyf2c3wl.md

 Understanding a new concept is often frustrating as the resources you reference might include unfamiliar terminology.
 Even worse are the circular definitions where they “explain” one term you don’t know by using 3 other terms you also have never heard of.
 Here is a brief run down of the key elements of a hash map and how they relate to one another:

 - **Hash (Hash Function)**: a process of converting an item (or _value_) into a _key_ (or location index) in a predictable way; in this case determining a table location based on some property of the item that needs to be stored there
--**Hash Map**: a data structure that stores items efficiently by using a **hash** function to determine items locations -**Hash Table**: an implementation of a **Hash Map** that specifically uses a table-like structure (as opposed to another type of data structure)
+- **Hash Map**: a data structure that stores items efficiently by using a **hash** function to determine items locations
+- **Hash Table**: an implementation of a **Hash Map** that specifically uses a table-like structure (as opposed to another type of data structure)
--**Collision**: when your **Hash** function assigns the same location to multiple items -**Probing**: one way of resolving a collision: iterate through the rest of your table (looping around to the beginning if needed) until you find a new, open location for the item that caused the collision
+- **Collision**: when your **Hash** function assigns the same location to multiple items
+- **Probing**: one way of resolving a collision: iterate through the rest of your table (looping around to the beginning if needed) until you find a new, open location for the item that caused the collision
--**Chaining**: another way of resolving a collision; insert the new colliding item into the location along with the existing item(s), and chain them together using a linked list or similar sub-structure
+- **Chaining**: another way of resolving a collision; insert the new colliding item into the location along with the existing item(s), and chain them together using a linked list or similar sub-structure

 # Getting Started